5hraddha/5hraddha/README.md

 ## About Me
 💻 I'm a Software Engineer based out of VA, USA.

-☕️ Currently, I am working on:
+☕️ Currently, I am looking for new assigments.
+If you have any interesting idea or project to collaborate or a freelancing project, I will happy to connect.

+🌱 Recent Projects that I have worked on:
 ✔️ **WTWR - What To Wear**.
 - A full stack application which gets the daily weather forecast, process it, and then based on the forecast, it recommends suitable clothing to the user.
+- Canonical project for Practicum in a team of 8 fellow students.
+- Website deployed by Client - [click here](https://wtwr.students.nomoredomainssbs.ru/)
 - GitHub Repository - [click here](https://github.com/practicum-student/wtwr-app)

 ✔️ **National Youth Bike Council**.